nditech/org.ndi.demtools/README.md

 ### Introduction

-The Civi DemTool is based on the open-source [CiviCRM](https://civicrm.org/) contact management software .
+“The Civi DemTool takes the powerful, popular and well established [CiviCRM](https://civicrm.org/) contact management system, adds some NDI-created custom extensions, and then another set of additional publically contributed extensions to make it easy to use for typical political, civic or governmental groups in the developing world.”
 Civi enables civic organizations, government officials, and political parties to track, analyze, connect with and respond to the needs of their constituents and members online.
 This repository contains instructions for installing the basic CiviCRM software, followed by how to install the NDI-specific Civi extension found in this repository.
 Further Civi extensions that are used by NDI are listed at the bottom.

 ### Installing CiviCRM